BetterToBest/research-hub/new-frame-and-lens.md

 LEFT: Public schools need more funding and equity between rich and poor districts; school choice can drain resources from the schools that need them most.
 RIGHT: Parents should be free to choose the best school for their child, including through vouchers, without top-down curriculum mandates.
 HEAD: PTF-style community institutions and SZH-organized zoning could support tuition-free public options and choice-based options side by side within the same community, funded so a family's zip code stops being the main predictor of school quality — without forcing every family into one model.
+TAIL: Keep funding fights and school-choice fights running as separate battles, and zip code keeps deciding outcomes no matter which policy wins this decade.

 ## Climate & Environment {#climate}
 TAG: Governance & World
 LEFT: Aggressive regulation and public investment are needed to head off catastrophic climate change; the market alone moves too slowly.
 RIGHT: Heavy-handed climate regulation costs jobs and raises energy prices; innovation and market incentives, not mandates, will solve this.
 HEAD: SZH zoning and not-for-profit PTF utilities can pilot green infrastructure — community solar, efficient housing — at the local level with no single top-down federal mandate, letting different regions adopt at whatever pace their economy and geography support, while CIP publishes the results transparently so what works spreads by evidence rather than by decree.
+TAIL: Wait for one federal mandate to resolve it nationwide, and regions that need different solutions on different timelines just stall out or resist the one-size-fits-all rule.